Maria Theresa of Spain: A difficult cohabitation

-Louis XIV continued his extramarital affairs, and Maria Theresa did not want to sit idly by.
+Louis XIV continued his extramarital affairs, and Maria Theresa did not sit idly by.
 She then used her ladies-in-waiting, particularly her Spanish servants, to spy on her husband and thus find out how he went about visiting his mistresses (indeed, the King hid his adulterous relationships so as not to shock his mother Anne of Austria).
 Maria Theresa's Première dame d'honneur, Suzanne de Navailles, then tried to prevent the King from accessing the bedroom of his conquests, even going so far as to place bars on the secret entrances to the bedrooms.
 Louis XIV became furious and banished her from the court, despite the strong protests of Maria Theresa and Anne of Austria.

-The first construction campaign of the Palace of Versailles (1664–1668) began with The Pleasures of the Enchanted Island of 1664, a week-long celebration at Versailles held officially in honor of the two Queens of France, the mother and wife of Louis XIV.
+The first construction campaign of the Palace of Versailles (1664–1668) began with The Pleasures of the Enchanted Island of 1664, a week-long celebration at Versailles held officially in honor of the two Queens of France: the mother and the wife of Louis XIV.
 In reality, the festivities were dedicated to Louise de La Vallière.
-During the festivities, Maria Theresa would venture into acting for the first time.
+During said festivities, Maria Theresa would venture into acting for the first time.

 On 17 September 1665, Philip IV of Spain died, leaving the throne to his son Charles II.
-Maria Theresa approved of Louis XIV's actions (who claimed a share of the Spanish inheritance in the War of Devolution) and did not seem concerned that France was waging war against native country of Maria Theresa.
+Maria Theresa approved of Louis XIV's actions (who claimed a share of the Spanish inheritance in the War of Devolution) and did not seem concerned that France was waging war against the native country of Maria Theresa.

 The death of Anne of Austria on 20 January 1666 was a major blow for Maria Theresa; she lost an important supporter at court.
 Indeed, when there was a dispute within the royal couple, the Queen Mother often took the side of her niece and daughter-in-law.